This is the one thing prominent feminists do that sets other women back

 Think/Act/Do

 I want you to notice the problem of generalizations.
 To understand that as long as you’re generalizing a member of an underseen/undervalued group, you’re perpetuating a problem.
-If you cannot see the individual, you cannot also what that person distinctly brings.
-It’s only when we see the actual person is what allows us to see their ideas.
+If you cannot see the individual, you cannot also see what that person distinctly brings.
+It’s only when we see the actual person that we’ll be able to see their ideas.
 In other words, stop generalizing women as you try to advance women.

 This article originally appeared on NiloferMerchant.com and is reprinted with permission.